Three Jehovah's Witnesses during an appeal hearing in the Rostov Regional Court. In the center of Vilen Avanesov. December 6, 2021

 Investigating:

-First Investigation Directorate (deployed in Rostov-on-Don) of the Main Investigation Directorate of the Investigative Committee of the Russian Federation
+First Investigative Directorate (located in the city of Rostov-on-Don) of the Main Investigative Directorate of the Investigative Committee of the Russian Federation

 Articles of Criminal Code of Russian Federation: